DanHodges/TheologicalDictionary/Darkness.md

 # Darkness
-Definition of Darkness coming soon.
+The definition of Darkness is coming soon!